 Background

 UNICEF together with the Ministry of IDPs from Occupied Territories, Labour, Health and Social Affairs of Georgia is carrying out an impact evaluation of the targeted social assistance program.
 The aim of the evaluation is to assess the effect of the program on the wellbeing of children and their families, especially on early childhood development, poverty, health and education, as well as potential work disincentives for the adults.
-Furthermore, the effect of the child benefits and child food vouchers will be evaluated .
+Furthermore, the effect of the child benefits and child food vouchers will be evaluated to establish which of these mechanisms have the highest impact on child wellbeing.
 For this purpose, UNICEF has hired “Econometria Consultores”.

 The impact evaluation consists of several components and envisages both qualitative and quantitative stages.
 At the inception phase, the methodology of the evaluation was defined.
 The next phase is about analyzing the data to be collected through in-depth interviews, focus groups and a household survey.